nyuhuyang/scRNAseq-MouseEyes/README.md

 pct.1: The percentage of cells where the gene is detected in the first group.<br />
 pct.2: The percentage of cells where the gene is detected in the second group.<br />
 p_val_adj: Adjusted p-value, based on Benjamini & Hochberg (1995) ("BH" or its alias "fdr")<br />
-pct.1_UMI is nUMI of current cluster. pct.2_UMI is average nUMI of rest of clusters.<br />
+pct.1_UMI is nUMI of the current cluster. pct.2_UMI is average nUMI of rest of clusters.<br />
 cluster : either cell types or original clusters in `./data/mouse_eyes_alignment.Rda`. row.name and gene column are identical.<br />